sepp2k/TeSSLa-mirror/tessla-compiler/doc/Architecture.md

 #### Preprocessing

+The compilation starts with the `SanitizeIdentifiers` step, which replaces the $ in identifiers with an underscore, any other contained underscores with two, and any other characters that are not allowed to be part of an identifier in Rust with `_u` and their four digit hexadecimal unicode representation.

-The compiler starts with the `ExtractAndWrapFunctions` phase.
-In this phase, nested functions are unwrapped and boxed so that they can call themselves recursively.
-In the next phase, the `FormatStringMangler`, calls to `String.format()` are transformed.
+The second step is `ExtractAndWrapFunctions`.
+In this phase, nested functions are extracted into global scope and if they use variables from any outer (non-global) scope, that data is wrapped in a closure.
+This makes all contained functions true static functions in rust, which means they can safely call themselves recursively.

+In the next phase, `FormatStringMangler` transforms calls to `String.format()`.
-This has the reason that Rust's format! macro must know the format string parameter at compile time.
-In the third preprocessing phase `EscapeInvalidIdentifiers`, characters that are not allowed to be part of an identifier in Rust are replaced by valid characters.
-The last phase of _rust specific_ preprocessing `GenerateStructDefinitions` iterates over the core AST, filtering out all tuples and records and generating the corresponding Rust structure definitions.
+This is necessary because Rust's format! macro must know the format string parameter at compile time.

+The fourth phase in Rust specific preprocessing, `GenerateStructDefinitions` iterates over the core AST, collecting all record types and adding a custom definition for each, which will then later be used to generate the corresponding Rust structure definitions.

-The two preprocessing phases `UsageAnalysis` and `InliningAnalysis` are described in detail above in the Scala section.
+Then the two preprocessing phases `UsageAnalysis` and `InliningAnalysis` which are already described in detail above in the Scala section, are used here as well.

+And finally the `InferGenericTypeTraits` phase is executed, which analyzes uses of generic types with certain built-in functions and data types such as `im::HashMap` and `im::Set` which require specific [trait bounds](https://doc.rust-lang.org/rust-by-example/generics/bounds.html) for some of their type parameters in Rust.

 #### Translation into Intermediate Code